ManigandanStalin/Heart-Failure-Prediction/README.md

 # Heart-Failure-Prediction

-Done implementing frontt line API for heart failure predication.
+#Done implementing front line API for heart failure predication.
-Algorithm used : KNN Algorithm
+#Algorithm used : KNN Algorithm
-Api used: A swagger API
+#Api used: A swagger API